CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 ## Stepping Down to a Unit Test

 Now we finally have `RestaurantList` where we'll put our UI for this story.

 So far our components haven't done much: `App` just renders `RestarauntScreen`, and `RestaurantScreen` just renders `RestaurantList`.
-But `RestaurantList` will do more.
+This wasn't any significant application *logic*: it was just code *structure*.
+Because of this, there would have been no real benefit to stepping down to a unit test: unit tests are for driving out *logic*.
+This is why we wrote this structural code directly under the guidance of the E2E test.

+But with `RestaurantList`, we finally have some application *logic* to write.
 It needs to:

 - Request for the restaurants to be loaded
 - Display the restaurants once they're returned

-Instead of adding the behavior directly, let's **step down from the "outside" level of end-to-end tests to an "inside" component test.** This allows us to more precisely specify the behavior of each piece.
+Instead of adding this logic directly, let's **step down from the "outside" level of end-to-end tests to an "inside" component test.** This allows us to more precisely specify the behavior of each piece.
 This unit test will also be helpful in a future story as we add more edge cases to this component.
 End-to-end testing every edge case would be slow, and make it harder to tell what exactly was being tested.

 Before we step down to a unit test, though, let's commit the changes we have.
 They're a nice, small unit of work: we've added the structure of components that we'll add the behavior to next.